Geological and Planetary Sciences

 Ge 156.
 Topics in Planetary Surfaces.
 6 units (3-0-3).
 Offered by announcement only.
 Reading about and discussion of current understanding of the surface of a selected terrestrial planet, major satellite, or asteroid.
 Important “classic” papers will be reviewed, relative to the data that are being returned from recent and current missions.
 May be repeated for credit.

 Ge/Ay 159.
 Astrobiology.
 9 units (3-0-6); second term.
 We approach the age-old questions “Why are we here?” and “Are we alone?” by covering topics in cosmology, the origins of life, planetary habitability, the detection of biosignatures, the search for extraterrestrial intelligence, and humanity’s future in space.
 Specific topics include: the emergence of life at hydrothermal vents; the habitable zone and the Gaia hypothesis; the search for ancient habitable environments on Mars; icy satellites like Europa, Enceladus, and Titan as astrobiological prospects; and the hunt for atmospheric biosignatures on exoplanets.
-There will be one in-class lab activity demonstrating the physics and chemistry of hydrothermal vents.
 Instructor: Yung.
+Given in alternate years; not offered 2019–20.

 Ae/Ge/ME 160 ab.
 Continuum Mechanics of Fluids and Solids.
 9 units (3-0-6).
 For course description, see Aerospace.